Jaden Schwartz: St. Louis Blues (2012–2021)

-Seattle Kraken (2021–present)
+Seattle Kraken (2021–2026)

 Following the 2020–21 season, his tenth with the Blues and having concluded his contract, Schwartz embarked upon free agency for the first time in his career.
 On July 28, 2021, Schwartz was signed by the Seattle Kraken, an expansion team, agreeing to a five-year, $27.5 million contract.
 In a game on December 29, against the Philadelphia Flyers, Schwartz fell victim to a hand injury.
 On January 6, 2022, the Kraken announced Schwartz would not be able to play for about a month as the injury would require surgery.
 Out longer than expected, he was activated from the injured reserve on March 5.

 Schwartz scored the first playoff goal in Seattle in nearly 104 years on April 22, 2023, against the Colorado Avalanche, in game three of the Stanley Cup playoffs.

+Colorado Avalanche (2026–present)

+On July 1, 2026, Schwartz signed a three-year, $9.75 million contract with the Colorado Avalanche.

 International play

 Schwartz represents Canada internationally.
 His first experience with Hockey Canada came while representing Canada West at the World Junior A Challenge in 2008, capturing a silver medal, after falling to the United States in what would have been Canada's third consecutive gold.
 He would also play at the World U-17 Hockey Challenge in 2009, with a fourth-place finish.
 Schwartz helped Canada capture a gold medal at the 2009 Ivan Hlinka Memorial Tournament.
 Schwartz scored a goal and added an assist in the gold medal game.

-He was selected to represent Canada at the 2011 World Junior Championships.
+Schwartz was selected to represent Canada at the 2011 World Junior Championships.
 In his second game of the tournament, against the Czech Republic, Schwartz suffered a fractured ankle and was sidelined for the rest of the tournament.

-He was selected the next year to Team Canada for the 2012 World Junior Championships in Edmonton and Calgary and named team captain.
+Schwartz was selected the next year to Team Canada for the 2012 World Junior Championships in Edmonton and Calgary and named team captain.
 Playing Russia in the semifinal, Schwartz recorded a goal and five shots to be named Canada's player of the game in a 6–5 losing effort.
 He finished the tournament with two goals and three assists for five points over six games, as Canada won the bronze medal over Finland.

 On April 12, 2018, Schwartz was named to Team Canada's senior team for the first time to compete at the 2018 IIHF World Championship.
 However, on May 18, he was injured and missed the rest of the competition.